wilyyy/wsph/README.md

 Todo:

 - Consider changing js file extension to txt and have gpt read that instead b/c errors on random js files
-- figure out how to make a consistent doc format (better prompt?)
+- figure out how to make a consistent doc format (better prompt? compare with sample md file?)
 - try using other types of documentation file types (pdf, etc)

 ```